 Call our New Jersey wrongful death attorneys today at 1-800-LAW-2000 or use our online form to receive a free initial consultation.

-Since 1981 the accident lawyers and staff of Davis, Saperstein & Salomon, P.C., have dedicated their legal careers to helping people who were injured as a result of the carelessness of others.
+Since 1981 the accident lawyers and staff of Davis, Saperstein & Salomon, P.C. in New Jersey, have dedicated their legal careers to helping people who were injured as a result of the carelessness of others.

 We represent clients in Newark, Jersey City, Paterson, Elizabeth, Edison, Toms River, Trenton, Clifton, Camden, Brick Township, Woodbridge Township, Bergen Co., Middlesex Co., Somerset Co., Warren Co., Sussex Co., Monmouth Co., Mercer Co., Ocean Co., Hudson Co., Passaic Co., Essex Co., Union Co., Morris Co., Teaneck, Fort Lee, Paramus, Hackensack, Hoboken, Secaucus, Englewood, Mahwah, Bergenfield, Union City, North Bergen, Ridgewood, Bayonne, Ridgefield, Belleville, Alpine, New Milford, Atlantic City and throughout New Jersey.
 We focus on all kinds of accident and product liability cases, including those involving wrongful death.